Rebirth Year Eleven

 –REFERENCE: In Trinity Vol. 2 Annual #1.
 Bruce gets into the restaurant business, heading what will become Gotham’s most expensive Michelin-star rated eatery.
 We are not told whether Bruce buys a pre-existing restaurant or starts this one up from square one.
 Either is a possibility.

 –REFERENCE: In Dark Days: The Forge #1.
-Mr. Terrific begins living part-time on Earth-2, moving freely between the Bleed from Earth-1, back and forth.
+Mr. Terrific begins living part-time on Earth-2, moving freely through the Bleed from Earth-1, back and forth.
 Batman is made aware of this fact.

 –REFERENCE: In Dark Days: The Forge #1 and Green Arrow Vol. 6 #32.
 As part of his secret investigation into the dangerous “dark energy” signature, Batman begins a global search for the mystery metal linked to it.
 Bruce and Lucius Fox set up fourteen Wayne Enterprises “Black Sites,” secret science facilities whose sole purpose is to mine-for and study any geological anomalies linked to the strange metal.
 (We aren’t told about where the “Black Sites” are located, except for #14, which is a science drilling rig on a volcanic island in the Bermuda Triangle.)
 At site #14, Dr. Madison leads a team of scientists to study metals in the Earth’s core.
 Since several of the “Black Sites” involve magma and deep underground drilling, Batman builds a brand new lava-proof mech suit that he can use to travel deep under the Earth’s surface (and to use in case of emergency).
 Via his secret drilling operations, Batman finds some evidence that the “dark energy” could be linked to an unknown region beyond the known multiverse.
 Fearing that the very existence of this “dark energy” metal could be dangerous to all life on the planet, the Caped Crusader consults the smartest man he knows, Mr. Terrific, to assist on research at the “Black Sites.”
 Since Batman knows Mr. Terrific lives part-time on Earth-2, Batman asks him to run similar geological tests there.
 In doing so, Mr. Terrific finds a cosmic frequency that exists in the Bleed that is similar to the “dark energy” signature.
 Batman (as both Batman and Bruce Wayne) will monitor his Black Sites and sporadically consult with Mr. Terrific for years to come.